 Responsible selling of beer and wine

 When it comes to selling beer and wine, we go beyond regulatory requirements, applying our own strict standards.
 This includes requiring proof of identification for all customers who look under 25 years old.
 In addition, we never sell alcoholic products below cost.

 Our Code of Conduct outlines our voluntary commitment to fair dealings with our suppliers, while always seeking the best deal for our customers.
 We aim to deal fairly, act reasonably and negotiate fair outcomes with our partners and suppliers.

 As part of our commitment to human rights, fair working conditions and environmental protection, we have developed an Ethical Sourcing Policy.
 This ensures we source our products responsibly.
 It includes working with suppliers to improve their social and environmental practices and providing clear guidance to our buying staff.

-Woolworths Limited is a member of the Roundtable on Sustainable Palm Oil (RSPO), and all Woolworths and Countdown own brand products only use RSPO certified sustainable palm oil.
+Woolworths Group Limited is a member of the Roundtable on Sustainable Palm Oil (RSPO), and all Woolworths and Countdown own brand products only use RSPO certified sustainable palm oil.